MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/configure-live-migration-smb-bandwidth.md

 When configuring SMB bandwidth limits for Live Migration, you may also want to configure which cluster networks can be used for Live Migration settings.

-The default Live Migration settings will set the cluster network used for cluster communications, CSV, and Storage Spaces Direct at the lowest preference.
+The default Live Migration settings set the cluster network used for cluster communications, CSV, and Storage Spaces Direct at the lowest preference.
 The default setting is designed to keep Live Migration network traffic away from the same network the cluster is using to communicate between the nodes.
 To learn more about network prioritization and traffic isolation in a cluster, see the following articles.